-- 1. That parent has the right to inspect any and all records relating to their dependent(s). - 2.
+- 1. That parent/guardian has the right to inspect any and all records relating to their dependent(s). - 2.
 That students who have reached 18 years of age, or are attending an institution of postsecondary education, have the right to inspect their records. - 3.
-That students under the age of 18, with written parental permission, may inspect their records. - 4.
+That students under the age of 18, with written parent/guardianal permission, may inspect their records. - 4.
 That information may be released to others only under carefully prescribed conditions in accordance with applicable federal and Virginia law, and outlined in the annual notice provided to all FCPS families regarding Surveys, Records, Curriculum, Privacy, and Related Rights and Opt-Out Forms. - 5.
-That nominal fees may be charged for duplication of records. - 6.
-That a parent or adult students may challenge the contents of a student's scholastic record by following the procedures in the Records Manual, which provides for a complaint and a hearing. - 7.
-That certain information, known as directory information, may be released without parental consent, in accordance with applicable federal and Virginia law, unless the parent has opted out of such disclosure in the annual notice provided to all FCPS families regarding Surveys, Records, Curriculum, Privacy, and Related Rights and Opt-Out Forms.
+That nominal fees may be charged for duplication of records. - That a parent/guardian or adult students may challenge the contents of a student's scholastic record by following the procedures in the Records Manual, which provides for a complaint and a hearing. - 7.
+That certain information, known as directory information, may be released without parental consent, in accordance with applicable federal and Virginia law, unless the parent/guardian has opted out of such disclosure in the annual notice provided to all FCPS families regarding Surveys, Records, Curriculum, Privacy, and Related Rights and Opt-Out Forms. - 8.
+That scholastic records may be forwarded on request to a school in which the student intends to enroll or to which the student has applied for admission.